Letters From Swaziland

 I spent two nights in Tel Aviv.
 I was a bit stunned by the heavy traffic, apartments bristling with TV antennas, and so many white people – particularly children.
 In Swaziland there are a good number of whites, but they send most or all their children off to school in South Africa.

-Today I boarded the train for Jerusalem and arrived here by noon after a hectic ride through the extremely rugged Judea by noon after hills and valleys.
+Today I boarded the train for Jerusalem and arrived here by noon after a hectic ride through the extremely rugged Judean hills and valleys.
 For a “holy” land, it is a far cry from heaven or even Eden.

 I have been staying in Youth Hostels here – they cost about $1.20 a night for warm beds and another $1.50 for eats – good deal actually.
 I plan to stay here another two to five days and then head north to Galilee and Nazareth, then west to Haifa and back to Tel Aviv where I will either get myself onto a kibbutz or fly onto Greece.